Savings

 ISAs come with a big tax benefit: you don’t have to pay any tax when you withdraw money from them – and that includes any growth you achieve from interest or investments.
 So it’s a good idea to make the most of your ISA allowances where you can.

-The Junior ISA allowance is £9,000; and for Lifetime ISAs, the allowance is £4,000.
-You get a 25% government bonus on top of anything you save into a Lifetime ISA, which means each tax year you could get up to £1,000 on top of your savings.
+For Lifetime ISAs (LISAs), you can pay in up to £4,000 in the current tax year, and this counts towards your £20,000 allowance.
+You get a 25% government bonus on top of anything you save into a LISA, which means each tax year you could get up to £1,000 on top of your savings.
 So now could be a good time to think about getting as much of that extra boost as you can before the tax year is up.

 Using your allowances this tax year